 Lake and mountain are intrinsically connected in this region, and you can very quickly go from a landscape of sunny walks by the lake, to snow-capped mountains where spring has not yet arrived...

-Yvoire, one of the most beautiful villages in France has not usurped its name.
-A little medieval gem, a small port, a medieval walled garden, all in an architectural unity that earns it millions of photos every year!
+Yvoire, one of the most beautiful villages in France, has not usurped its name.
+A small medieval gem, a small port, a medieval walled garden, all in an architectural unity that earns it millions of photos every year!
+We will never tire of the silhouette of the castle on the shores of Lake Geneva.
+On the French side, it is the counterpart of Chillon Castle, on the Swiss side.

 Not far from there, you can relax on the most beautiful sandy beach in Lake Geneva, that ofExcevenex.
 On this site, very sunny and a little further from the mountains, you would almost think you were at the sea.